setup* functions that are contained within setupProjectR/setupProject.R

 Logical.
 Should the binary RStudio Package Manager be used on Linux (ignored if Windows)

-, however, this named list will be
+Optional.
+Similar to options, however, this named list will be

 returned, i.e., there are no side effects.